-JOB DESCRIPTION: Under direct supervision of the Village Administrator, will be responsible for the operation of the Water Treatment Plant and the Wastewater Treatment Plant and also work in other departments as needed or required; must be willing to work in adverse weather conditions, after hours, weekends and on-call.
+JOB DESCRIPTION: Under direct supervision of the Village Administrator, will be responsible for working in all departments as needed or required; must be willing to work in adverse weather conditions, after hours, weekends and on-call.

 Applications can be picked up at the Municipal Building between